-We approached the visitors centre which Catherine said looked quite oriental photo with its Pagoda style roof which in fact was a cupola from the old maltings shed.
-Inside was pretty impressive too, with plenty of eye catching displays and some good, fairly priced souvenirs.
+We approached the visitors centre which Catherine said looked quite an oriental photo with its Pagoda style roof which in fact was a cupola from the old maltings shed.
+Inside was pretty impressive too, with plenty of eye-catching displays and some good, fairly priced souvenirs.
 This was where we met our lovely tour guide by the name of Donna McIntosh.
-Donna impressed us with her knowledge of this 6th generation family run distillery and her enthusiastic descriptions of how Glenfarclas would have been in the past in comparison to the modern process nowadays.
+Donna impressed us with her knowledge of this 6th generation family-run distillery and her enthusiastic descriptions of how Glenfarclas would have been in the past in comparison to the modern process nowadays.
 Donna outlined that the distillery was bought by the Grant family for the sum of £500 as a farm with a small distillery and now it is a large complex today with most of the original buildings still in use.
 The original farmhouse still stands in the middle with its old stone cheese press at the gable end.

-We returned through the visitors centre for a taste of the Glenfarclas 10 year old in what is known as The Ships Room, a lavishly designed panelled room (what would have been known in days gone by as a first class smoking saloon) on the SS Empress of Australia.
+We returned through the visitors centre for a taste of the Glenfarclas 10-year-old in what is known as The Ships Room, a lavishly designed panelled room (what would have been known in days gone by as a first-class smoking saloon) on the SS Empress of Australia.
 The panels, furniture and chandeliers were rescued by the Chairman some years ago when he spotted them in the Legion Hall in Rosyth and had them beautifully restored and installed at Glenfarclas.
-By having our tasting in such opulence added to the enjoyment of this fine dram with its light sweet, malty nose and the medium bodied creamy sherried fruit and spice flavour.
+Having our tasting in such opulence added to the enjoyment of this fine dram with its lightly sweet, malty nose and the medium-bodied creamy sherried fruit and spice flavour.
 This has made quite an impact on Catherine, and I am pleasantly surprised as well.
-I know I have a bottle of 12 year old in the cabinet at home so I feel a right good tasting coming on with Jim when he returns from the Whisky & Music Festival on Islay.
+I know I have a bottle of 12-year-old in the cabinet at home so I feel a right good tasting coming on with Jim when he returns from the Whisky & Music Festival on Islay.

 ps.
 I tasted one for you too Jim !!